usds/justice40-tool/INSTALLATION.md

 - If you want to quickly run everything locally, see [`QUICKSTART.md`](QUICKSTART.md).
 - If you are working with the frontend, see [`client/README.md`](client/README.md) for installation steps specific to that part of the project.
 - If you are working with the data pipeline, see [`data/data-pipeline/README.md`](data/data-pipeline/README.md) for installation steps specific to that part of the project.
+- If you want to understand the current deployment process, see [`.github/workflows/README.md`](.github/workflows/README.md).

 ## Install Homebrew (MacOS only)